All Episodes

 I don't deny that cars are polluting.

-A lot of what you're seeing is an ozone inversion, by the way, is not autopollution.
+A lot of what you're seeing is an ozone inversion, by the way, is not auto-pollution.

-A lot of haze is uh is low-level ozone.
+A lot of haze is low-level ozone.

-Ozone is an atmospheric gas, as we all know, but sometimes there's an inversion, and that's when they give the old people and the people with respiratory problems, these advisories, don't go outside.
+And that's when they give the old people and the people with respiratory problems these advisories: don't go outside.

 There's ozone out there, and ozone is made by the sun.